PDXPythonPirates/new-website/docs/user_stories.md

 Age: 29
 “I’ve registered for the current course and now I’m back to explore more of the site.”

-**Intrigue: Joining the meetup group**
+**Intrigue: Getting Started Steps**

-After checking registering for the current course Ray returns to the landing page of the Python Pirates website.
+After registering for the Current Course Ray returns to the landing page of the Python Pirates website.

-**Engage: Find Current Course**
+**Engage: Explore Meetup.com group**

 Under the Current Course banner Ray sees the banner for the Meetup.com group and realizes that he hasn’t joined the meetup group yet.

-**Close: Link to Current Course**
+**Close: Link to Meetup.com group**

 Ray clicks on the link for the meetup group and is redirected to Meetup.com.

+## 3.)
+Slack invitation

+**Persona**

+Name: Ray
+Age: 29
+“I’ve registered for the current course and joined the meetup group.
+Now I’m curious about the other parts of the website.

+**Intrigue: Getting Started Steps**

+After joining the group on Meetup.com Ray returns to the landing page of the Python Pirates website.

+**Engage: Request Slack Channel ivitation**

+Under the Current Course banner Ray sees the banner for the Slack invitation and is curious about that as well.

+**Close: Link to Slack Channel invitation**

+Ray clicks on the link for the Slack invitation and is redirected to the form for requesting an invitation to the Python Pirates Slack group.